falll campus

 Grades 9, 10, 11, 12

 This intensified course is designed for members of the high school boys basketball team.
-Class will consist of skill work, strength, conditioning, flexibility and weight lifting.
+Class will consist of skill work.

 Grades 10, 11, 12. (first semester)

 This intensified course is designed for members of the high school girls basketball team.
-Class will consist of skill work, strength, conditioning, flexibility and weight lifting. (not offered 2023-2024)
+Class will consist of skill work.

 Grades 10, 11, 12. (first semester)

-This intensified course is designed for members of the high school football team.
-Class will consist of skill work, strength, conditioning, flexibility, video study and weight lifting.(not offered 2023-2024)
+This intensified course is designed for members of the high school boys soccer team.
+Class will consist of skill work.

 Applied Physical Education Elective,1 semester,1 unit Course #3560